 - Take account of the receivables and expenses flowing in and out of your company and ensure that you update your actual figures accordingly to accurately forecast.
 Analyze your estimated figures with your predicted figures and work out how the resulting differences impact the business’s future cash flow.
 Plan future changes for anticipated positive or negative cash flow in the future and take appropriate actions that will help you get better control over your company’s cash flow in the future.

 How is the cash flow forecasting process managed?

 An employee from senior management usually supervises the cash flow forecasting process.
 The person responsible often is the one who has extensive expertise and experience in the finance sector and is in touch with every department of the company.
 The finance director or financial manager is most likely to supervise the cashflow forecasting process of a company.

 The person-in-charge has to source data from both the employees and the accounting system.
 The more complex the structure of an organization, the more systems will be required to help with the process.
 Therefore, it’s feasible for process supervisors to identify and define different sources of cash flow data early on.

 What are the top tools to help you with cash flow forecasting?

-- Easily integrates with other accounting software
+- Easily integrates with other app with cloud accounting software

 - Gathers information automatically